JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `setFundingRole.send({ permissionDomainId, childSkillIndex, address, domainId, setTo }, options)`

-Assign the `FUNDING_ROLE` to an address.
+Assign the colony `FUNDING` role to an address.
 The address calling the method must have permission within the domain that permission is being granted or a parent domain to the domain that permission is being granted.
-The address calling the method must already be assigned either the `ROOT_ROLE` or `ARCHITECTURE_ROLE` within the domain or parent domain.
+The address calling the method must already be assigned either the colony `ROOT` or `ARCHITECTURE` role within the domain or parent domain.

 **Input**